 Gain business analytics skills and understand how to apply them to real-world situations

-The goal of this course is to introduce students to three different areas in analytics, with a focus on prescriptive analytics.
+The goal of the course is to introduce students to three different areas in analytics, with a focus on prescriptive analytics.
 This course will focus on a brief introduction to probability/statistics, decision trees and optimisation and networks with applications in logistics and organisations.

 By the end of the course you will:

-Understand some basic probability concepts such as distributions, conditional probability etc. and apply them in real life situations
+Understand some basic probability concepts such as distributions, conditional probability etc. and apply them in real life situations.

-Build and solve decision trees for modelling strategic real-world problems under uncertainty
+Build and solve decision trees for modelling strategic real-world problems under uncertainty.

 We will learn how to formulate managerial decision problems as linear and discrete optimization problems, what the properties of these optimization problems are, and how these optimization problems can be solved in Excel and AMPL.
-The methodology will be accompanied with various applications in supply chain management, revenue management and finance
+The methodology will be accompanied with various applications in supply chain management, revenue management and finance.

 For more details view our entry requirements.